World Club Challenge: Results

-List of Finals
+List of matches

 18 teams have competed in the World Club Challenge with 12 teams being successful and being crowned world champions.
-Sydney Roosters have currently won more finals than any other team with 5 (Roosters first title was prior to the club's name change from Eastern Suburbs).
+Sydney Roosters and Wigan Warriors have currently jointly won more finals than any other team with five wins, Wigan also being the current champions (Roosters first title was prior to the club's name change from Eastern Suburbs).